Smiley Smile: Differences from Smile

 "Wind Chimes", "Wonderful", and most parts of "Vegetables" were completely rerecorded with scaled-down arrangements.
 "Vegetables" was reworked as a sort of campfire song, while "Wonderful" traded its harpsichord and trumpet for a haphazardly-played organ, high-pitched backing vocals, and a doo-wop sing-along section.
 The marimbas in "Wind Chimes" were replaced by organ and dissonant noise.
 Other tracks only extracted minor elements, such as a melody line, from other Smile pieces.
 "She's Goin' Bald" borrows the verse melody from a Smile fragment known as "He Gives Speeches", "With Me Tonight" is a variation on "Vegetables", and "Fall Breaks and Back to Winter (W. Woodpecker Symphony)" lifts a recurring melodic hook from "Fire".
 (Note: The new "Wind Chimes" coda also shares the same melody as the ending of "Holidays", a Smile instrumental, while "Fall Breaks and Back to Winter" recycles the music quotation of Woody Woodpecker's laugh heard in "Surf's Up".)

-Despite reports that Smile had been shelved for being "too weird", there was no attempt by the band to make the musical content on Smiley Smile appear any less bizarre for their traditional fanbase.
+Despite reports that Smile had been shelved for being "too weird", there was no attempt by the band to make the musical content on Smiley Smile appear less bizarre for their established fanbase.
 David Anderle thought that Brian's intention was "to salvage as much of Smile as he could and at the same time immediately go into his [long-discussed] humor album."
 According to a contemporary Hullabaloo article, "The title, suggested by [Wilson's cousin] Barry Turnbull, reflects the album's happy concept, it is taken from the Indian aphorism, 'The smile that you send out returns to you.'"
 The cover artwork featured a new illustration of Frank Holmes' Smile Shoppe, this time located in the middle of an overgrown jungle.

 Smiley Smile was produced without any direct involvement from Van Dyke Parks.
 The only songs that appeared to have no connection to the original Smile album were "Little Pad" and "Gettin' Hungry".
 In addition, while the Beatles' Paul McCartney was present at an April 1967 session for "Vegetables", the recording where he had reportedly supplied celery crunching sounds was not used on Smiley Smile.